-- We launched brand new lead generation efforts in order to collect first-party data, which could in turn be used to compare to CRM data later on, target users via list-match technology, and email or text users.
+- We launched brand new lead generation efforts to collect first-party data (which could be used to compare to CRM data later on), target users via list-match technology, and email or text users.

 How Did It Work?
 A Mini Holiday World Case Study